wp-plugins/xml-sitemaps/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. The plugin will then guide you through the installation process
+1. The plugin will then guide you through the installation process if any manual steps are necessary

 = Help Me! =